AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is a private tutor who manages 10–30 students across multiple classes
+* is a tutor who manages 10–30 students across multiple classes
-* has a need to manage a significant number of student records (attendance, assignments, payments, etc.)
+* has a need to manage a significant number of student records (attendance, assignments, etc.)
 * prefers desktop apps over mobile/web alternatives
 * can type fast and prefers typing over mouse interactions
 * is reasonably comfortable using CLI apps